About the Harbourfront Canoe & Kayak Centre

 There is much friendship, health, and happiness to be had down here at the Lake.
 How do you get involved?
 The following will help bring more community into your life:

 - Learn to paddle …we have great courses and you can meet paddling buddies on courses, especially the multi-day value packages.
-(We especially suggest kayaking so you can enjoy social paddles/bbqs)
+(We especially suggest kayaking so you can enjoy social paddles)

-- Start to come out regularly to evening Social Paddles/BBQs and be sure to stay and visit at the BBQ.
-Sometimes you may not be able to get out of work/obligations in time to start the paddle, but come down relax in the park, and join in on the BBQ when it starts… the more the merrier.
+- Start to come out regularly to evening Social Paddles.
+Sometimes you may not be able to get out of work/obligations in time to start the paddle, but come down relax in the park and enjoy the site.

 - Find people who paddle your speed and ask them if they would like to meet for a weekend rental paddle